- Your Government

 - Mercury-containing items (i.e. CFL light bulbs, button batteries, thermostats)

-A complete list of what is accepted and not accepted is available in a quick reference chart.
+A complete list of what is accepted and not accepted is available in a quick reference chart (PDF).
+You can refer to the Recyclopedia, below, or the MassDEP Recycling Directory.

-Learn more about how you can throw away less.
+Learn more about how you can throw away less, which helps you and helps the environment.

 To further assist residents with keeping certain items out of the solid waste stream, the following collection areas are provided at the Transfer Station: